simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   Used to manipulate attributes, and limit access for each SP.
 See
     the [authentication processing filter manual](simplesamlphp-authproc).

-`base64attributes`
-:   Whether attributes sent to this SP should be base64 encoded.
-The
-    default is `FALSE`.

 `description`
 :   A description of this SP.
 Will be used by various modules when they
     need to show a description of the SP to the user.